|The rules presented here are ancillary to the

 exceptions, and other information pertaining specifically to the North

 Central North America regional contest.
-Changes from the the
+Additions from the the

 |Participants, Sites, and